Install Node.js from https://nodejs.org/

 What You Built

-In this lesson you connected a LangGraph agent to an external MCP server:
+In this blog, we connected a LangGraph agent to an external MCP server:

 subprocess.run()workaround for running async MCP agents from Jupyter notebooks

-MCP decouples tool implementation from agent logic — any MCP-compatible server (databases, APIs, file systems) can be connected to the agent by adding a single entry to the MultiServerMCPClient configuration.
+MCP separates tool implementation from agent logic.
+Any MCP-compatible server (databases, APIs, file systems) plugs into the agent with a single entry in the MultiServerMCPClient config.
+This is how MCP connects a LangGraph agent to the outside world.